 Reject the transaction if there are any erasures, alterations, type-overs or discrepancies on any of the documents.
 To the extent possible, documents should have the same typeset, ink, etc., to avoid being reviewed by staff as an alteration.

 Section B: Used Vehicle Plate to Owner Process

-The registered owner of the vehicle, upon transfer of ownership, is responsible for removing the license plate from the vehicle to be sold or traded in.
+The registered owner of a vehicle, upon transfer of ownership, is responsible for removing the registration plate from the vehicle being sold or traded in.
 The owner has 30 days to either place it on another vehicle of the same class or have it cancelled by the Division.

 Individual Purchases Vehicle from Individual Other Than a Dealer

-Seller is to remove license plate from the vehicle sold and has 30 days to have the plate assigned to another vehicle or return it to the Motor Vehicle Division for cancellation.
+- Seller is to remove registration plate from the vehicle sold, and has 30 days to have the plate assigned to another vehicle or return it to the Motor Vehicle Division for cancellation.

-If purchaser does not have a license plate from a vehicle of the same class a new license plate will be issued to the newly acquired vehicle.
+- If purchaser does not have a registration plate from a vehicle of the same class a new plate will be issued to the newly acquired vehicle.

-Dealer/Seller is to remove the plate from the vehicle being traded-in.
-This license plate is not to remain on the vehicle.
+- Dealer/Seller is to remove the registration plate from the vehicle being traded-in.
+This plate is not to remain on the vehicle.

-If the new vehicle is of the same class as the old vehicle, assign the plate to the new vehicle.
-If dealer did not assign plate or customer has lost the plate, assess a replacement plate fee and issue new plate.
+- If the new vehicle is of the same class as the old vehicle, the plate may be assigned to the new vehicle.

-If the plate is not of the same class as the vehicle being purchased, return the plate to the Motor Vehicle Division for cancellation and a new plate issued at no additional fee.
+- If the plate is not of the same class as the vehicle being purchased, plate should be returned to the Motor Vehicle Division for cancellation and a new plate issued at no additional fee.